top of page

 This may result in symptoms that mimic the original pain or condition.
 You may experience aches and pains, symptoms of illness, unusual moods/emotions or feel light headed.
 Occasionally, you may also notice other effects, such as increased urination, increased perspiration, feeling hot, vivid dreams or disturbed sleep.

-It is not uncommon to feel slightly ‘washed out’ or ‘fuzzy headed’ for a short while after a treatment.
+It is not uncommon to feel slightly ‘washed out’ or ‘fuzzy headed’ for a short while after a massage.
 This is due to accumulated waste products being released into the circulation as the tight muscles are treated.
 Your body will just need a little time to adjust to its new detoxified state.
 Drinking plenty of water will help to flush these waste products out of your body.

 bottom of page